Kapeli/Dash-Annotations/README.md

 # Dash Annotations Server

-Follow these instructions if you want to set up your own annotation server.
+Follow these instructions if you want to set up your own annotation server for [Dash](https://kapeli.com/dash).

 ## Installation